 Today’s world is much different.
 According to Next Gen Personal Finance’s State of Fashion 2019 report, the average person today buys 60 percent more items of clothing than they did 15 years ago.
 The report also says consumers keep clothing half as long as they used to.
 Where does this leave the fashion industry?
 Where does this leave the world if every consumer is consuming at an unprecedented pace?
 Where does this leave the workers?

 The price of fashion has changed throughout the years at the expense of the livelihood of other human beings.
 Various sources say the average person spends anywhere from $125 - $175 a month on clothes, obviously taking into account income, etc. While that may not seem like much for an individual, collectively we’re looking at a larger issue, globally.

-And now, 35 years later, Sears has close to the same prices – in many cases these garments are even cheaper.
-The question now is, how does Sears (along with all the other mega-manufacturers) keep prices so low?
+A Sears catalog from 1978 shows an open weave, knit sweater and a blazer made from polyester and cotton.
+The sweater was $20 and the blazer was $45.
+Now, decades later, Sears has close to the same prices – in many cases the garments even cheaper.
+How does Sears (along with all the other mega-manufacturers aka big box retailers) keep prices so low?